JasperWagen/HTML5ExamRevisionNotes/HTML5ExamBrief.md

 ### To organise content and forms
 **Understanding semantic HTML:**
-* Semantic markup uses taf names that are intuitive, aiding building and modifying HTML documents and interpretation by web browsers
+* Semantic markup uses taf names that are intuitive, aiding building and modifying HTML documents and interpretation by web browsers, allowing for custom features
 * Note: class and id are *global attributes* which can be used with any element
 * Example: instead of using div elements with classes and ids use specific tags for that element ie header, nav, aside
 * Benefits include: